-- You can undock the information window by dragging it to any edge within PiCPro. - You can resize it vertically or horizontally, but not diagonally. - You can copy the contents of the information window to the clipboard. - You can print the contents of the information window. - You can hide the information window from view in various ways:
+- You can undock the information window by dragging it away from the PiCPro edge it is docked to. - You can dock the information window by dragging it to any edge within PiCPro. - You can resize it vertically or horizontally, but not diagonally. - You can copy the contents of the information window to the clipboard by selecting some or all of the text, right clicking, and then selecting Copy. - You can print the contents of the information window by putting focus in the Info Window and doing a File | Print. - You can hide the information window from view in various ways: